Coach John Geist, Clark Athletic Coordinator and Coach Anne Ager, Clark Assistant Athletic Coordinator

 Dance Classes I-IV introduce students to various mediums of dance, including ballet, modern, social/multicultural dance, jazz, tap, improvisation, and hip hop.
 Emphasis is on the development of technical and mind/body coordination skills, physical strength, and creativity.
 Students participate in a minimum of two performances a year.
 There is no prerequisite for Dance Level 1.

-Directors: Smith, Neiman, and Vitola
+Directors: Smith, Neiman, Vitola and Hernandez

 Pep Squad: Award-winning team that includes students in grade levels 9-12.
 Students learn the basics of dance and cheer technique and skill.
 Pep Squad performs halftime at football games, cheers in the stands at football, volleyball, and basketball games.
 Pep Squad competes at 1-2 competitions in February.
 Pep Squad performs in a Spring Show in April.
 Pep Squad also participates in community events around the area.
 There is no prerequisite for Pep Squad.